Share This Page

-“There’s a lot of ‘neurojunk’ around oxytocin,” says Dana Alliance member Patricia Churchland, Ph.D., a neurophilosopher and professor emeritus at the University of California-San Diego.
-“There is a misperception to the effect that by increasing levels of oxytocin, you make people more pro-social, more altruistic, nicer, kinder, and so forth.
+“There’s been a lot of ‘neurojunk’ around oxytocin,” says Dana Alliance member Patricia Churchland, Ph.D., a neurophilosopher and professor emeritus at the University of California-San Diego.
+“There has been this misperception that by increasing levels of oxytocin, you make people more pro-social, more altruistic, nicer, kinder, and so forth.
 The evidence for that is really shockingly thin.”

 Churchland calls it the “Goldilocks phenomenon.”
 With oxytocin, it seems, “too little is not so great, and too much is not so great; it has to be just right.
 The problem is, we don’t really know what ‘just right’ is,” she says.

-“It’s really important to separate the hype from the science, because the real complexity that’s involved in all of the roles oxytocin seems to play has not been entirely researched yet,” she says.
+“It’s really important to separate the hype from the science, because the real complexity that’s involved in all of the roles oxytocin seems to play has not been entirely researched yet,” says Churchland.
 “There is so much we don’t know.”

 “Neurochemicals can’t do anything on their own,” Churchland says.
 “They depend on the right kind of neurons and the right kind of circuits to achieve certain kinds of effects.
 It’s not a story of oxytocin alone.”